alexanderbor/Bor_Littvay_TIER_Protocol/README.md

 ---

-The data management and analysisforthis paper were conducted with R version 3.3.0 (2016-05-03) -- "Supposedly Educational" and with Mplus VERSION 7.4.
+The data management and analysis for this paper were conducted with R version 3.3.0 (2016-05-03 -- "Supposedly Educational") and with Mplus version 7.4.

 __Required packages:__